apple/swift-async-algorithms/Evolution/0016-mutli-producer-single-consumer-channel.md

 ///     case .produceMore:
 ///        // Trigger more production in the underlying system
 ///
-///     case .enqueueCallback(let callbackToken):
+///     case .enqueueCallback(let callbackHandle):
 ///         // There are enough values in the channel already.
 We need to enqueue
 ///         // a callback to get notified when we should produce more.
-///         source.enqueueCallback(token: callbackToken, onProduceMore: { result in
+///         callbackHandle.enqueueCallback(onProduceMore: { result in
 ///             switch result {
 ///             case .success:
 ///                 // Trigger more production in the underlying system